simonmika/simonmika.com/content/talk/recruiting.md

 - src : "./talks-ss03-Recruiting.html"
   name : "slides"
 ---
-A step by step guide on how to recruite programmers inkluding checklists and what to do and not to do.
-It also covers some insight what you can do to improve the likelyhood of becomming recruited.
+A step by step guide on how to recruit programmers including checklists and what to do and not to do.
+It also covers some insight what you can do to improve the likelihood of becoming recruited.

 # Slides